 There’s a legitimate debate to be had between buying land and building a home separately versus turning to a house and land package.
 Each option comes with multiple benefits and drawbacks.
 In short, house and land packages offer a simplified experience whereas going about it separately allows for greater customisation and control.

 Ms Stevens said she personally always recommends people purchase land and build separately.

 “Large unnecessary commissions can be hidden within packages giving you a false sense of what you’re really paying for your new home,” she said.
 “The package price could absorb a commission from a real estate agent, a builder, and a broker, clocking up tens of thousands of dollars that you may have otherwise have had to spend on your home.

 “Buying land as a separate contract facilitates a more transparent process.
 Engaging a builder direct also helps to avoid paying unnecessary fees.”

-But Ms Stevens added that the decision ultimately came down to experience and personal preference, with house and land packages working for many people.
+But Ms Stevens added that the decision ultimately comes down to experience and personal preference, with house and land packages working for many people.

 “Buying a package takes away the stress of having to balance your budget between the cost of the land and the house.
 It all depends on your personal circumstances and how much time you wish to invest in your project.

-“An experienced home building client will know what to look out for whereas a first time home builder could find themselves blowing their budget in unexpected costs following the completion of the project.”
+“An experienced home building client will know what to look out for whereas a first time home builder could find themselves blowing their budget on unexpected costs following the completion of the project.”

-Metricon’s Victorian Sales Manager, Drew Glascott, told Savings.com.au there were many key benefits to buying a house and land package:
+Metricon’s Victorian Sales Manager, Drew Glascott, told Savings.com.au there are many benefits to purchasing a house and land package:

-Mr Glasscott said ease of purchase ranked as the number one reason people came to Metricon for house and land packages.
+Mr Glasscott said ease of purchase is the number one reason people come to Metricon for house and land packages.